Ryanali23/ComputerProgramming2-Finals/readme.md

 - [MySQL Connector ][0]

 ## Database Schema
-The system has mostly used varchar() as data type  and int auto-increment for primary key .
+The system has mostly used varchar() as data type  and int auto-increment for primary key.
 It has two tables that are for users and students.
 Since this is a simple project , I have not spent time normalizing the tables and there is actually nothing  to normalize.
 I want it to become as simple as possible.
 I spent my time more on the abstraction of system than normalizing.
 Assuming you have already a database, The following schema is :
 ###### User table
 ```sql
 CREATE TABLE Users (